terintealexandrin18/vansbooking/README.md

         - ![footer home page](assets/images/footer-homepagess.png)

 - Make a Booking page
   - Booking a service is a pivotal feature of the website, facilitating the process of scheduling appointments.
 Users are required to fill out all fields in the form, including their phone number, desired service, booking date, and additional comments.
 The comments section allows users to provide specific details such as their address, type of waste collection, or preferences regarding van pick-up or drop-off locations.
 This comprehensive form ensures that users can provide all necessary information to streamline the booking process effectively.
+Need to be log in to be able to make a booking.

     - Larger Screen sizes:
       - ![make booking large screens](assets/images/makebookingls.png)